flatironinstitute/nixpack/README.md

-  extern = "/opt/local/mypackage"; # a prefix string or derivation (e.g., nixpkgs package) for an external installation (overrides depends) fixedDeps = false; # only use user preferences to resolve dependencies (see prefs.nix) resolver = "set"; # name of set to use to resolve dependencies buildResolver = "set"; # name of set to use to resolve build/test-only dependencies };
+  extern = "/opt/local/mypackage"; # a prefix string or derivation (e.g., nixpkgs package) for an external installation (overrides depends) fixedDeps = false; # only use user preferences to resolve dependencies (see prefs.nix) resolver = "set"; # name of set to use to resolve dependencies };
 ```